Resolving Problems and Errors

-- An authorized user can revoke the Manage Workspace role from the Workspace Owner.
-To have Workspace Owner access, a user must have the Manage Workspace role, so removing the role also removes the Workspace Owner access from the user.
+- An authorized user can revoke the Workspace Manager role from the Workspace Owner.
+To have Workspace Owner access, a user must have the Workspace Manager role, so removing the role also removes the Workspace Owner access from the user.

 Workspace Submission Confirmation PDF Did Not Open